 Cannabidiol and THC have been found to have anti-inflammatory characteristics specifically in cases of chronic brain inflammation.
 They have also been found to target oxidative-stress and cellular dysfunction.
 They also have an extremely powerful effect on the overall health of the endocannabinoid system and neurotrophic (or brain cell) support.
 According to at least one recent study, there seems to be preliminary evidence suggesting that CBD specifically slows down brain aging, a primary suspect in many neurodegenerative diseases.

 In preliminary trials, mice with Huntington's like symptoms were treated with CBD and their symptoms seemed to be reduced.
-There has also been research demonstrating that even in high doses of CBD, there seemed to be limited risk for side effects.
+Research also demonstrates that even in high doses of CBD, there seemed to be a limited risk of side effects.

 The Endocannabinoids Your Body Produces & How They Help You